-Employees working in active leisure will need to know their employment rights and responsibilities, including health and safety requirements relevant to their role within the sub sector.
-An awareness of relevant documentation could include: contracts of employment, job descriptions, personnel records and procedures covering grievances and discrimination or bullying.
+1.1-1.4.
+Employees working in active leisure will need to know their employment rights and responsibilities including health and safety requirements relevant to their role within the sub sector.

+An awareness of relevant documentation could include:

+- contracts of employment

+- job descriptions

+- personnel records

+- procedures covering grievances and discrimination or bullying.

-For employment rights and responsibilities, learners could refer to Employment Rights Act 1996 and the Equality Act 2010 to ensure consistency in what the employee and employers need to do to make the workplace a fair environment and to comply with the law.
+For employment rights and responsibilities, learners could refer to relevant legislation to ensure consistency in what the employee and employers need to do to make the workplace a fair environment and to comply with the law.